coverclock/com-diag-hazer/README.md

 vast collection of hardware, firmware, and radio frequency expertise contributed by the developers of the GNSS products I use.

+If you're wondering why I don't use the excellent open source GPS Daemon (gpsd) and its GPS Monitor (gpsmon), the answer is: I have, in many projects, typically in conjunction with the open source NTPsec Daemon (ntpd).
+Hazer was developed as an excuse for me to learn in detail more about how GPS works and how NMEA and UBX sentences are formatted (because I only learn by doing), and also to develop an NMEA and UBX parsing library that I can incorporate into the kinds of embedded systems I am frequently called to work upon.
+Hazer and gpstool have also turned out to be really useful tools for testing and evaluating GPS devices.

 # Abstract

 This file is part of the Digital Aggregates Corporation Hazer